 Stefan Lanfer provides strategic and tactical communications leadership for Barr in support of its mission and goals.
 A member of the Barr Foundation team since 2008, Stefan served in a variety of roles focused on strategy, knowledge management, and communications, until his appointment, in 2014, as the Foundation’s first communications director.
-Stefan’s writings on communications and philanthropy have appeared in the Stanford Social Innovation Review, the Communications Network’s Change Agent journal, and The Foundation Review.
-In 2016, Stefan joined the board of The Communications Network, and he is a co-founder of the Network's Boston chapter.
+Stefan’s writings on communications, philanthropy, and leadership have appeared in the Stanford Social Innovation Review, the Communications Network’s Change Agent journal, and The Foundation Review.
+In 2016, he was named to the board of The Communications Network, and he is a co-founder of the Network's Boston chapter.

 Three lessons in great communications from a philanthropy leadership conference.